Navideck/universal_ble/README.md

 ## Command Queue

-By default, all commands are executed in a global queue (`QueueType.global`), with each command waiting for the previous one to finish.
+By default, commands are executed in a global queue (`QueueType.global`), with each command waiting for the previous one to finish.

 If you want to parallelize commands between multiple devices, you can set: